-Your design or brand is what your clients meet, often long before they meet you.
+Your design or brand is what your clients often meet, long before they meet you.

-Some (rare) work is timeless.
+Suddenly there’s a distinct personality or a voice to an otherwise faceless company.
+One’s brand can become dated, but some (rare) work is timeless.
 My clients work closely with me and contribute massively to the final outcome- not only because they know their market, but also because extra eyes and minds are useful.

 When the client moans and sighs